-- Greater focus on 0-5 Population with focus on prevention. - Needs to address generational and cultural gap between parents and children around mental health diagnosis. - Stakeholders expressed a need for education and training for all family/caregivers to recognize signs and symptoms of mental health concerns.
+- Greater focus on 0-5 Population with focus on prevention. - Need program to work with LGBTQ children and youth - Needs to address generational and cultural gap between parents and children around mental health diagnosis. - Stakeholders expressed a need for education and training for all family/caregivers to recognize signs and symptoms of mental health concerns.